modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 We have defined the best apporaches to comparison but welcome any feedback.

-# Testing the variance between Microsoft and Teamwork Analytics SQL, with SQL queries
+# Testing the variance between Microsoft Native Reporting and Teamwork Analytics SQL Database

 ## Controlled Tests - Per Team Information (Owners, members, guests, channel count)